bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 59: Wednesday, March 07, 2018

+**Today's Progress**:  Finished Chapter 14 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 58: Tuesday, March 06, 2018

 **Today's Progress**:  Finished Chapter 13 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.